 Kim Foxx has been re-elected as Cook County State's Attorney.

-Cook County State's Attorney Kim Foxx joins Good Day Chicago to answer questions about the county's prosecution rates and juvenile violence.
+Cook County State's Attorney Kim Foxx joins Good Day Chicago to talk about her campaign platform heading into the election.

 A white suburban police officer who fatally shot a Black security guard outside of the suburban Chicago bar where he was working will not be charged, prosecutors announced Friday.